KLacerda08/sqlalchemy-challenge/README.md

 ## Conclusions

-* Based on the daily precipitation data, the most consistent spans of heavy rain generally occured between February and early March, mid April to early May.
+* Based on the daily precipitation data, the most consistent spans of heavy rain generally occured between February and early March, and mid
+	April to early May.
 However, the highest precipitation occured in September, suggesting a severe weather event such as a hurricane.
 * The monthly average precipitation data suggest that late August to September have the most average rain.
 However, these monthly averages may be influenced by severe weather events, such as hurricanes.
 Using 0.15 inches per day as an average upper limit, if a vacationer wanted to avoid rainy weather, the best times to visit Hawaii would be from May to early August, October to November, or in January.